rqlite/rqlite.io/content/en/docs/install-rqlite/building-from-source/_index.md

 >While SQLite functionality is compiled into rqlite (so you do not need SQLite to be installed on the host machine) [libc](https://www.gnu.org/software/libc/) is dynamically linked -- in other words, libc must be available on the host machine.
 This shouldn't be an issue in practise and maximises compatibility with whatever host machine you run rqlite on.

 ## Building rqlite
 *Building rqlite requires Go 1.23.4 or later. [gvm](https://github.com/moovweb/gvm) is a great tool for installing and managing your versions of Go.
-You must also have a [C compiler](https://github.com/mattn/go-sqlite3?tab=readme-ov-file#compilation) installed.*
+Since you need to compile SQLite sourc code, you must also have a [C compiler](https://github.com/mattn/go-sqlite3?tab=readme-ov-file#compilation) installed.*

 One goal of rqlite is to keep the build process as simple as possible, to aid development and debugging.
 Download, build, and run rqlite like so (tested on 64-bit Ubuntu 20.04, macOS, and Windows):